Cable Cross-Over Lateral Pulldown

 Instructions

-• Stand or kneel between the pulleys and brace your core.
+• Stand or kneel centered between the pulleys.

-• Start with your arms reaching upward and outward.
+• Brace your core and start with your arms reaching upward and outward.

 Tips & Tricks

-• Use a range that lets you feel the lats.
+• Use a range that lets the lats stretch without losing shoulder control.

 Frequently Asked Questions